pawankumar1980/UFOs/README.md

 ## Landing Page when One of the filters are used

 <img width="1440" alt="Screen Shot 2022-11-16 at 17 43 09" src="https://user-images.githubusercontent.com/111800568/202311679-4dbb5b82-ffd1-4271-b11d-89c0cb9b231b.png">

+Here, we have used the "shape" filter with the option "formation".
+We get a total of 5 entries as seen in the image above.
+All the entries need to be written in lower case and for resetting we need to delete the entry and click outside the filter tab.

+## Summary

+### Drawbacks

+The search field is "case-sensitive."
+The table will not update if you do not enter precisely how the data is stored and does not allow for partial entries.
+This issue is because it does not intuitively tell the user how the information should be entered other than the "default" example shown.

+The data is limited and outdated since it is not linked to a "live" source.

+### Recommendations

+Add additional customizations, such as click-buttons, dropdown lists, and auto-fill, to help "guide" the user and make the page more interactive.

+Add functionality to pull the data from a live source that includes current and archived data not limited to the United States but globally.